simscape/Renewable-Energy-Integration-Simscape/README.md

 ## Setup

-- Clone the repository and add to MATLAB path, then click the 'RenewableEnergyIntegrationwithSimscape.prj' file to get started.
+- Clone the repository and add to MATLAB path, then click the 'RenewableEnergyIntegrationSimscape.prj' file to get started.
 - In the toolstrip, use the project shortcut buttons to load the model.
 - This project requires MATLAB&reg; R2022b or later.